Darren Smith (field hockey)

 Darren Campbell Smith (born 14 November 1973) is a former New Zealand field hockey player, who earned his first cap for the national team, nicknamed The Black Sticks, in 1995 against Spain.
 He represented New Zealand at the 2004 Summer Olympics.

 Smith is currently the Head Coach of the Black Sticks a role he has had since 2017.
-During his time in charge of the side they have earned a silver medal at the Commonwealth Games in the Gold Coast in 2018.
+During his time in charge of the side the team has earned a silver medal at the Commonwealth Games in the Gold Coast in 2018.

 He played at two Commonwealth Games, in 1998 and 2002, winning a silver medal at the latter.
 His career further spans two World Cups.
 Smith resides in Auckland.